Belgian carnival defies calls to cancel parade with Jewish caricatures

 By Robin Emmott

-AALST, Belgium, Feb 23 (Reuters) - A satirical Belgian carnival parade decried by Israel's foreign minister as "hateful" went ahead on Sunday despite being withdrawn from the United Nation's list of recognised cultural events over accusations of racism and anti-Semitism.
+AALST, Belgium (Reuters) - A satirical Belgian carnival parade decried by Israel's foreign minister as "hateful" went ahead on Sunday despite being withdrawn from the United Nation's list of recognized cultural events over accusations of racism and anti-Semitism.

 Israel's Foreign Minister Israel Katz said on Twitter on Thursday: "Belgium as a Western democracy should be ashamed to allow such a vitriolic anti-Semitic display," calling on authorities to ban "this hateful parade".

-"Nobody is targeted," said 21-year-old student Jielke, one of thousands of revellers who turned out despite a winter storm.
+"Nobody is targeted," said 21-year-old student Jielke, one of thousands of revelers who turned out despite a winter storm.

 "Last year there was a lot of fuss, but we want to make fun of everyone," she said, standing in front of a float with an effigy of an Arab man as a snake charmer.